Shohet Scholars: Creating Connections and Inspiring Results

 Publishing Late Roman Paintings

 Bolman has directed a project that recovered magnificent secco paintings in the Red and White Monasteries near Sohag in Egypt.
 She also gave a Shohet Memorial lecture at the Museum of Fine Arts, Boston on the subject in 2013.
+A 3-D virtual tour of the monastery is at this link.

 Steven Fine, (Yeshiva University)